MyMICDS/MyMICDS-v2/API Endpoints.md

 ### `/dates/school-ends`
+Returns the date when school starts.
+During the school year, returns the date next school year starts.

+#### Response
+- `date` - Date when school starts.
+Third Wednesday of August at 8:00.

+### `/dates/school-ends`
 Returns the date when school ends.
 During Summer, returns the date next school year ends.

 #### Response
 - `date` - Date when school ends.
-Last Friday of may at 11:30.
+Last Friday of May at 11:30.

 ### `/dates/breaks`